ashbaldry/designer/README.md

 ## Installation

-`{designer}` is not currently available on [CRAN](https://CRAN.R-project.org).
-However you can install the latest version from GitHub using:
+Install the latest version from GitHub using:

 ``` r
 devtools::install_github("ashbaldry/designer")